Libo1023/ECE586-Vector-Space-Methods/README.md

 MP2: Least-Squares Solutions
 MP3: Alternating Projection
 MPX/MP4: Principal Component Analysis (Extra Credit)
-Note: All codes can be found in folders having names such as "[lz200]_mp3"
+Note: Codes for completing project requirements can be found in folders having names such as "[lz200]_mp3"